Moloko-DevOps95/Moloko-DevOps95/README.md

 ## 🌟 About Me
 - **💼 Profession**:
-  A detail-oriented DevOps Engineer with a passion for automation, scalability, and innovation.
+  A detail-oriented Software Engineer with a passion for coding,Analysis,automation, scalability, and innovation.

 - **🔭 Current Focus**:
   Crafting my *Portfolio Website* and advancing a state-of-the-art *AI ChatBot* project.